Jouramie/hanabot/README.md

 # Feature creep
 - Play on the website
+- Read my cards from screenshot and compare with internal resolution
 - Multiple bots play against each other
 - Replay game seed with bot
 - Start bot on started game